Zyin055/Config-Presets/README.md

 * Git clone this repo to the `extensions` folder in your Stable Diffusion installation

 ## Known bugs
+* [v1.1.0](https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.1.0) causes the script dropdown to not be auto changed when `script_list` is a tracked component
 * [Can't fix] Updating from an old version (before 12/21/2022 update) will wipe your custom config presets

 ## Changelog